-You already know that being kind to animals is as easy as choosing cosmetics made by companies that don’t test on animals, such as Paul Mitchell.
+You already know that being kind to animals is as easy as choosing cosmetics made by companies that don’t test on animals.
 But wait … before you dust on that bronzer, take a good look at your makeup brush.
-Chances are that it’s made from animal fur, and if you wouldn’t wear fur, you definitely don’t want to use it to apply your cruelty-free cosmetics!
+It could be made from animal fur, and if you wouldn’t wear fur, you definitely don’t want to use it to apply your cruelty-free cosmetics!

 Cruelty That’ll Make You Do More Than Blush

 Makeup brushes could be made from squirrel, mink, sable, horse (sometimes called “pony” or “camel”), or goat hair.
 Mink and sable brushes are products of the cruel fur industry.
 Every year, millions of animals are trapped, drowned, and beaten to death in the wild and strangled, electrocuted, or beaten and skinned alive on fur farms.
 Horse hair is commonly obtained from horses who are slaughtered for their flesh.
 Squirrels are hunted or trapped, and goats are shorn like sheep.
 Workers are often paid by volume, so they shear the goats quickly, which can result in serious injuries.